-Our updated strategic noise mapping exercise has not highlighted significant new areas of noise impact that were not considered when the current noise control programme was defined, and the results demonstrate that the numbers of people affected by noise from operations at the airport has significantly decreased.
+Our updated strategic noise mapping exercise has not highlighted significant new areas of noise impact that were not considered when the current noise control programme was defined.
 The objectives and approach taken by the current noise control programme are considered appropriate and proportionate.

 However, the public consultation exercise in 2010 demonstrated that there are concerns around Airport related noise beyond the mapped areas.
 Whilst these issues are beyond the strict scope of the NAP, further improvements were proposed in response.
-The Airport has continue to monitor, consider and respond to complaints and other feedback, including comments received during the consultation of this draft plan, to inform the future development of noise amelioration measures.
-A summary of the measures we implemented as a result of the 2011 NAP process, as well as the 2014 review are detailed in table 6.
+The Airport has continued to monitor, consider and respond to complaints and other feedback, including comments received during the consultation of this draft plan, to inform the future development of noise amelioration measures.
+A summary of the noise mitigation measures are detailed in Table 6.

-Table 6: Noise Management Measures
+Table 11 - Noise Management Measures

 Ref No. Noise Measure Comments on implementation Status BOH 1/11 Review runway policy at night to ensure that the direction in which aircraft operate strikes the optimum balance between ground noise, which impacts properties close to the Airport and air noise which is experienced by those that are overflown.
-In line with the standard industry practice, Bournemouth Airport operates a policy where aircraft take off and land into the wind.
-Complete BOH 2/11 Introduce amendments to the noise abatement procedures, stipulating the linear distance travelled before aircraft turn.
-We will introduce these changes and thereafter monitor their effectiveness to seek an optimum balance.
-The reviewed Noise Preferential Routes were introduced in 2011.
-For westerly departures, the turning point is specified as 3.1 nautical miles (3.5 miles) For easterly departures, the turning point to the south is specified as 4.1 nautical miles (4.7 miles) and to the north at 5.6 nautical miles (6.5 miles).
-These procedures are prescribed by Air Traffic Control, with any known deviations being investigated and reported.
-Complete
+Bournemouth Airport operates a policy where aircraft Complete BOH 2/11 Introduce amendments to the noise abatement procedures, stipulating the linear distance travelled before aircraft turn.
+We will introduce these changes and thereafter monitor their effectiveness to seek an optimum balance. introduced in 2011.For westerly departures, the turning point is Complete